stevecrozz/lithostech.com/_posts/2009-06-08-stevecrozz-custom-nginx-binary-for-ubuntu-0-7-59.markdown

 - nginx
 comments: []
 ---
-{% picture thumbnail-left 2009/nginx-logo.png alt="nginx logo" %}
+{% responsive_image path: static/img/full/2009/nginx-logo.png alt:

-The nginx build in the official ubuntu package repository is somewhat out-of-date, so I built my own package from source using [0.7.59](http://www.nginx.eu/download/sources/nginx-0.7.59.tar.gz).
+"nginx logo" class: "img-float-left" %} The nginx build in the official ubuntu package repository is somewhat out-of-date, so I built my own package from source using [0.7.59](http://www.nginx.eu/download/sources/nginx-0.7.59.tar.gz).
 I'm going to provide it here in case anyone else would like it.
 One of the new features I like is the